Payop/payop-api-doc/3.Withdrawal/withdrawalEncrypt.md

 * **<code>currency</code>: Payout currency (EUR, GBP)**
 * **<code>additionalData</code>: Method-specific fields (check required fields per method)**
 * **<code>account</code>: payer's IBAN**
+* **<code>name</code>: payer's name (optional).
+If provided, it is used as-is and the Peer profile lookup is skipped.
+The profile name is used only when the field is omitted.
+A name mismatch does not block the request.**
 * **<code>email</code>: payer's email**
 * **<code>metadata</code>: Client-defined data returned unchanged in the response.
 Maximum size: 800 bytes.**
 * **<code>clientId</code>: Client-generated unique withdrawal reference.
 Must contain 1-36 letters, numbers, or hyphens and must be unique for the user.**